ZelongGuo/dislocations/readme.md

 ## Features:
 - Unified the strike-slip, dip-slip, and tensile coordinate systems for special faults (vertical faults, horizontal faults)
-- Vertexes of TDE are order-free, more user-friendly
+- Integration of TDE and RDE implementations, vertexes of TDE are order-free, more user-friendly

 ![An example of RDE and TDEs output](./tests/displacement_field.png)